Background pattern

 This medication contains lactose.
 If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Valium
+3. How to take Valium

-Follow exactly the administration instructions of this medication indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's instructions for administering this medication exactly.
+If you are in doubt, consult your doctor or pharmacist again.

-Depending on the nature of your illness, your age and weight, your doctor will prescribe the most suitable dose and indicate the duration of your treatment with Valium.
+Depending on the nature of your illness, your age, and weight, your doctor will prescribe the most suitable dose and indicate the duration of your treatment with Valium.
 The tablet can be divided into equal doses.

 Remember to take your medication.